jagcolombat/jagcolombat.github.io/README.md

 - App: EuroJackpot

   - AppComponent: Entry point of aplication, load main component for EuroJackpot layout
-  - Routing: The aplication has a one route which load in lazy mode EuroJackpot reults library
+  - Routing: The aplication has a one route which load in lazy mode EuroJackpot layout library

 - Libs:
   - EuroJackpot: